bdmotaleb/salary-breakdown/README.md

 # Salary Breakdown Web Application

+You can view the salary breakdown by visiting the following link: [Salary Breakdown](https://bdmotaleb.github.io/salary-breakdown)

 This is a simple web application designed to calculate and display a detailed salary breakdown based on a total salary and user-defined percentage allocations.
 The application allows you to adjust the percentages of various salary components to match the specific structure of an organization or individual agreement.

 ### Features: